 Our Groundwater and Source Water Protection Workgroup, comprised of state and EPA staff, meets three times a year.
 These meetings provide a unique opportunity for the states to compare strategies and approaches and provide feedback to EPA on their initiatives.
 This collaboration helps forge a strong and productive working relationship between the states in our region as well as between the states and EPA.

-Some of the main topics discussed in recent meetings and workshops have been Source Water Assessment Program (SWAP) reports, Cyanobacteria, Geothermal Heat Pumps, and Ground Water Impacts from Stormwater Infiltration.
+Some of the main topics discussed in recent meetings and workshops have been aboveground storage tanks, groundwater impacts from stormwater infiltration, and road salt issues.
 Future discussions and trainings on these topics will provide the foundation for implementing improved source water protection measures throughout the region.

-For more information, contact Nicholas Cohen, the coordinator of our Ground Water and Source Water Protection Workgroup.
+Please see the links below for more information on special resources and projects completed under this program.
+For more information, contact Monica Kacprzyk, the coordinator of our Ground Water and Source Water Protection Workgroup.